luigifreda/pyslam/README.md

 #### Run a SLAM evaluation

-The `main_slam_evaluation.py` script enables automated SLAM evaluation by executing `main_slam.py` across a collection of datasets and configuration presets.
-The input evaluation configuration file (e.g., `evaluation/configs/evaluation.json`) specifies the datasets and presets to be used.
+The `main_slam_evaluation.py` script enables automated SLAM evaluation by executing `main_slam.py` across a collection of **datasets** and configuration **presets**.
+The main input to the script is an evaluation configuration file (e.g.,  (e.g., `evaluation/configs/evaluation.json`) that specifies which datasets and presets to be used.
+For convenience, sample configurations for the datasets `TUM`, `EUROC` and `KITTI` datasets are already provided in the `evaluation/configs/` directory.

 For each evaluation run, results are stored in a dedicated subfolder within the `results` directory, containing all the computed metrics.
 These metrics are then processed and compared.
-The final output is a report, available in both PDF, LaTeX, and HTML formats, that includes comparison tables summarizing the *Absolute Trajectory Error* (ATE), the maximum deviation from the ground truth trajectory and other metrics.
+The final output is a report, available in both `PDF`, `LaTeX`, and `HTML` formats, that includes comparison tables summarizing the *Absolute Trajectory Error* (ATE), the maximum deviation from the ground truth trajectory and other metrics.

 You can find some obtained evaluation results [here](./docs/evaluations/evaluations.md).